-Palliative care specialists can discuss the burdens versus the benefits of different treatments for your symptoms as well as for medications or other therapies to treat the cancer.
+Palliative care specialists can discuss the benefits versus the burdens of different treatments for your symptoms as well as for medications or other therapies to treat the cancer.

 Anesthesia pain experts are anesthesiologists with special training in pain management.
 They are experts in procedures (such as injections) to relieve pain.

-Sometimes a palliative care or an anesthesia pain specialist is part of your treatment team.
+Sometimes a palliative care specialist or an anesthesia pain specialist is part of your treatment team.
 If not, be sure to ask your oncologist for a referral to a specialist if:

 Your oncologist can usually follow the specialist’s recommendations.
 If the treatment is effective, you won’t need to see the specialist again.

-For a list of palliative care and pain management centers and palliative care programs in your area, call the National Cancer Institute's Cancer Information Service toll-free at 1-800-4-CANCER (1-800-422-6237) or the American Cancer Society toll-free at 1-800-ACS-2345 (1-800-227-2345).
+For a list of palliative care programs in your area, visit the PalliativeDoctors.org website.
+You can also call the National Cancer Institute's Cancer Information Service toll-free at 1-800-4-CANCER (1-800-422-6237) or the American Cancer Society toll-free at 1-800-ACS-2345 (1-800-227-2345).

 For more information on palliative care, visit the American Academy of Hospice and Palliative Medicine website or the American Society of Clinical Oncology (ASCO) website.

-(Adapted from National Comprehensive Cancer Network, American Cancer Society and National Cancer Institute materials [160-162].)
+(Adapted from National Comprehensive Cancer Network, American Cancer Society and National Cancer Institute materials [228-230].)

 1-877 GO KOMEN(1-877-465-6636)